 Viking Rapid Ready Preheat System means less time for preheating.
 Both models have a large viewing window that allows you to check your food without disturbing the cooking process.

-All in all, you cannot go wrong with either brand.
-Choosing a range based on the feaures that match the way you like to cook will elevate preparing recipes and family meals to a delightful experience.
-Wolf’s cast iron frame promises long durability and its offering of a slightly lower BTU output suits simmering delicate sauces, chocolate and butter.
-Viking offers more possibilities for a custom designed look in your kitchen yet the feature-rich functionality inspire the most discerning home chefs.
+All in all, you cannot go wrong with either Wolf or Viking range.
+Choosing a stove based on the feaures that match the way you like to cook will elevate preparing recipes and family meals to a delightful experience.
+Wolf range's cast iron frame promises long durability and its offering of a slightly lower BTU output suits simmering delicate sauces, chocolate and butter.
+Viking range offers more possibilities for a custom designed look in your kitchen yet the feature-rich functionality inspire the most discerning home chefs.
 Taking a cue from Viking, Wolf introduced a self-cleaning oven which, up to that point, had been an advantage for Viking.
 Both have comparable price points, so it really boils down to personal preference.
 How do you see yourself cooking today?